akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ### Side effects ordering and guarantees

-Any side effects are executed on an at-once basis and will not be executed if the persist fails.
+Any side effects are executed on an at-most-once basis and will not be executed if the persist fails.

+Side effects are not run when the actor is restarted or started again after being stopped.
+You may inspect the state when receiving the `RecoveryCompleted` signal and execute side effects that have not been acknowledged at that point.
+That may possibly result in executing side effects more than once.

-The side effects are executed sequentially, it is not possible to execute side effects in parallel.
+The side effects are executed sequentially, it is not possible to execute side effects in parallel, unless they call out to something that is running concurrently (for example sending a message to another actor).

+It's possible to execute a side effects before persisting the event, but that can result in that the side effect is performed but the event is not stored if the persist fails.

 ### Atomic writes

-It is possible to store several events atomically by using the `persistAll` effect.
+It is possible to store several events atomically by using the `persist` effect with a list of events.
 That means that all events passed to that method are stored or none of them are stored if there is an error.

-The recovery of a persistent actor will therefore never be done partially with only a subset of events persisted by `persistAll`.
+The recovery of a persistent actor will therefore never be done partially with only a subset of events persisted by a single `persist` effect.

-Some journals may not support atomic writes of several events and they will then reject the `persistAll` command.
+Some journals may not support atomic writes of several events and they will then reject the `persist` with multiple events.
 This is signalled to a `EventSourcedBehavior` via a `EventRejectedException` (typically with a `UnsupportedOperationException`) and can be handled with a @ref[supervisor](fault-tolerance.md).

 ## Cluster Sharding and EventSourcedBehavior